MyoHub/myosuite/docs/source/baselines.rst

 .. _deprl_baseline:

-DEPRL baseline
+DEP-RL baseline
 ``````````````
 We provide `deprl <https://github.com/martius-lab/depRL>`_ as an additional baseline for locomotion policies.
 The controller was adapted from the original paper and produces robust locomotion policies with the MyoLeg through the use of a self-organizing exploration method.
-While DEPRL can be used for any kind of RL task, we provide a pre-trained controller and training settings for the `myoLegWalk-v0` task.
+While DEP-RL can be used for any kind of RL task, we provide a pre-trained controller and training settings for the `myoLegWalk-v0` task.
-See `this tutorial <https://github.com/P-Schumacher/myosuite/blob/main/docs/source/tutorials/4a_deprl.ipynb>`_ for more detailed tutorials.
+See `this tutorial <https://github.com/facebookresearch/myosuite/blob/main/docs/source/tutorials/4a_deprl.ipynb>`_ for more detailed tutorials.

 Installation
 ~~~~~~~~~~~~